 Succotash Recipe

-This easy Succotash recipe is a quick, 30-minute, one-pot side or budget-friendly main course that pairs sweet corn, buttery lima beans, and tangy tomatoes with a spiced butter sauce for one ridiculously delicious dish!
+This easy Succotash recipe is a quick, 30-minute, budget friendly side dish full of sweet corn, buttery lima beans, and tangy tomatoes with a spiced butter sauce!!

 Why do they call it Succotash?